marc-jones/phd_thesis/content/01_introduction/02_arabidopsis.md

 These feedback loops allow for the signals from the flowering time pathways to be appropriately interpreted and provide robustness to the system[@jaeger_interlocking_2013].

 Both the photoperiod and vernalization pathways converge onto the expression of the floral activator *FT*.
-Grafting experiments in a number of plant species lead to the conclusion that a floral inducer, referred to as the florigen, was transported from leaves to the shoot apex to initiate flowering[@aksenova_florigen_2006; @lang_promotion_1977].
+Grafting experiments in a number of plant species led to the conclusion that a floral inducer, referred to as the florigen, was transported from leaves to the shoot apex to initiate flowering[@aksenova_florigen_2006; @lang_promotion_1977].
-It later emerged that the florigen, initially hypothesised to be a plant hormone, was the gene *FT*.
+It later emerged that the florigen, initially hypothesised to be a plant hormone, was the protein FT.
 *FT* is expressed in the phloem companion cells, and the FT protein is transported in the plant vasculature from leaves to the apex to promote flowering[@jaeger_ft_2007; @mathieu_export_2007; @notaguchi_long_distance_2008].
 The gene was identified from a photoperiod sensitive mutant plant that exhibited delayed flowering when the plants were grown in long days[@koornneef_genetic_1991].
 This photoperiod sensitivity was found to be due to *FT* being directly regulated by the circadian clock gene *CO*[@samach_distinct_2000; @yoo_constans_2005; @kobayashi_pair_1999].
 The vernalization pathway also influences the expression of *FT*, with *FLC* binding to a site within the first promoter of *FT* to repress its expression[@helliwell_arabidopsis_2006].
 *FT* activates the expression of three MADS-box containing proteins that promote flowering; *FUL*[@wigge_integration_2005], *SOC1*[@moon_analysis_2005], and *AP1*[@abe_fd_2005].
-These will be discussed later in more detail later in this section.
+These will be discussed in more detail later in this section.

 A gene found to act in an antagonistic manner to *FT* in determining the floral transition is *TERMINAL FLOWER 1* (*TFL1*).
 Wild type Arabidopsis flowers develop in an indeterminate manner[@alvarez_terminal_1992].
 When the transition to flowering occurs, the vegetative meristem converts into an inflorescence meristem that in turn generates the floral structure.
 Additional inflorescence meristems, and eventually floral meristems, develop on the side of the main inflorescence stem.
 However, the shoot apical meristem, located at the top of the floral structure, remains as an inflorescence meristem, and hence floral growth is indeterminate in Arabidopsis.
 Mutants in *TFL1* result in the primary inflorescence meristem converting into a floral meristem, such that the floral structure terminates in a flower as opposed to maintaining an indeterminate state[@shannon_mutation_1991].